Shim'Tar

 Shim'Tar is a fictional character owned by DC Comics and was co-created by penciler Chris Marrinan and writer George Pérez.
-According to the Wonder Woman comic book, the name Shim'Tar can also be a title given to the chief warrior of the fictional Bana-Mighdall tribe of Amazons.
+The name Shim'Tar is also a title given to the chief warrior of the Bana-Mighdall tribe of Amazons.

 Fictional character biography

 Rather than a single person, "Shim'Tar" is an interchangeable title for the chief warrior of the Bana-Mighdall Amazons.
 This is similar to how the title of Wonder Woman is classified as the chief warrior of the Themyscirian tribe of Amazons.
 The title of Shim'Tar is chosen through the Tournament of the Crown, a rite of combat.

 Original Shim'Tar

 Wonder Woman's initial contact with the first Shim'tar occurred when her Lasso of Truth was stolen by her enemy The Cheetah.
 The chase led them both to Egypt.
 There, Diana found a lost tribe of Amazons in the city of Bana-Mighdall.
 These Amazons, she discovered, were apparently descendants to her aunt Antiope.
 A dissident of that tribe named Faruka plotted to become that tribe's queen.
 She chose a powerful unnamed Amazon to act as her enforcer.
 Calling herself Shim'Tar, this warrior had cybernetic implants that not only greatly enhanced her strength, but also provided her with laser capabilities and durability.
 After killing the desert Amazon tribe's regent queen, Shim'Tar battled Diana at Faruka's request.
 She proved to be more than a match for Diana.
 Diana was unable to defeat the superior Shim'Tar in direct combat; in much of the battle, Shim'Tar gives Diana a brutal and thorough beating.
 Diana barely managed to defeat Shim'Tar and was only able to defeat her by ensnaring her in her golden lasso.
 She discovered that the Shim'Tar warrior gained the majority of her enormous power by wearing the Golden Girdle of Gaea; it is possible that the original Shim'tar's superiority over Diana was due to Shim'Tar's possession of the Girdle, in addition to her cybernetic implants.
 This Shim'Tar seemingly died when the Amazon city was attacked by the Egyptian military and Olympian god Hermes, causing a massive explosion.
 This first Shim'Tar's true identity remains a mystery to this day.